identity-com/docs/showcase/README.md

 ```

 ### Gateway Client
 The gateway client allows managing of gateway tokens.
+A gateway token is required for a user to prove that they have
+been verified by a gatekeeper before being allowed to use certain on-chain applications.
+The rules required for a
+gatekeeper to issue a token could include things like age checks, OFAC checks, etc.

+More information can be found [here](https://github.com/identity-com/on-chain-identity-gateway).

 ```shell
 $ yarn global add @identity.com/solana-gatekeeper-lib